 - The torpedo ram HMS Thunder Child destroys two tripods and possibly a third before being destroyed itself.
 The crew's Heroic Sacrifice allows a fleet of small ships carrying refugees to escape.

 - In the opening scenes of the World War series, human troops get annihilated all over the world by the alien invaders.
 Then a plucky German Panzer squad ambush an alien tank column.
 In exchange for losing the last 4 tanks the main character is in command of, they kill a single enemy personnel carrier and a single enemy tank by exploiting the aliens poor tactics.
 This is considered the most successful action against them of any kind, of the entire human-alien war so far.
-Obviously as the story goes on It Gets Better for the humans as they develop innovative tactics such as the Russian dog bombs.
+Obviously as the story goes on things get better for the humans as they develop innovative tactics such as the Russian dog bombs.
 Eventually the curb-stomping just plain ends and it becomes a more even war with lots of Rock Beats Laser.